 - If you are participating in a regulated activity (for example, if you are a commercial truck driver or are a hunter) the laws and regulations that govern the regulated activity may require you to provide certain information to the investigators or regulators.

 In general, though, you do not need to give the police any information or assist a criminal investigation in any way.
-If you are unsure about whether you have to cooperate with the police, or if you are unsure how much information you are legally required to give the police, you should consult with a lawyer.
+If you are unsure about whether you have to cooperate with the police, or how much information you are legally required to give the police, you should always consult with a lawyer.
 A lawyer can help advise you about what you have to tell investigators (if anything), and what information you do not need to provide.

 Am I allowed to lie to the police?